From this article, you will learn how to create a PDF document from a template and electronically sign it using DocuSign.

 We won’t go into much detail here on how to create Plumsail web forms.
 You can learn how to design web forms from the documentation.

 Now you need to associate this web form with the process.
-On the step Start process, switch to a tab Web Form.
-Click on Bind form.
+On the step Start process, click on New form and then Bind Existing form.

 You’ll see the dialog with the dropdown showing all your Plumsail forms.
 Select the form for creating purchase agreements.
 Press Bind.

-From now submissions of the bound form will trigger the process.
-Submission data will populate the DOCX template, the process will convert it to PDF and will send it to DocuSign for signing.
+From now on, submissions of the bound form will trigger the process.
+Submission data will populate the DOCX template, the process will convert it to a PDF, and it will be sent to DocuSign for signing.

 It’s possible to trigger the process from your favorite services and pass their data to populate the template and send the result to DocuSign.
 For that, you can use such integration platforms as Zapier and Power Automate.